 Reference letters from three colleagues familiar with the candidate's training and/or work must be submitted to complete the candidate's application packet.
 The candidate will receive reference form letters that should be sent to referees for use in preparing their reference letters.
 One of the three referees selected must be the Neurology Diplomate, either ACVIM or ECVN, responsible for the major part of the candidate's training program.

-The referees should send their original reference letter and copies as directed in the credentials packet.
-Please note that it is the candidate's responsibility to verify that all reference letters reach the ACVIM office by the October 1 application deadline.
+The referees should submit their original reference letter and copies as directed in the credentials packet.
+Please note that it is the candidate's responsibility to verify that all reference letters were submitted by the October 1 application deadline.

-G.3.
+- G.3.
 Specialty Examination Format

 - G.3.a.
 The Neurology Specialty Examination consists of five (5) parts:

 - G.3.a.1.
 A comprehensive written examination;

 - G.3.a.2.
 Neuroradiology;

 - G.3.a.3.
 Neuropathology;

 - G.3.a.4.
 Electrophysiology; and

 - G.3.a.5.
 Clinical cases.

 G.3.b.
-The comprehensive written section is predominantly composed of multiplechoice questions and covers all areas of neurology.
+The comprehensive written section is predominantly composed of multiple- choice questions and covers all areas of neurology.

 G.3.c.
-The remaining four parts require the examinee to interpret actual case materials presented in the form of 2×2 slides, photographs or kodachromes, specimens, radiographs, copies of electrodiagnostic results, or videographic recordings.
+The remaining four parts require the examinee to interpret actual case materials presented in the form of $2 \times 2$ slides, photographs or kodachromes, specimens, radiographs, copies of electrodiagnostic results, or videographic recordings.

 G.3.d.
-An examination rating process, performed by ACVIM Neurology Diplomates, will be used to establish the pass point for the comprehensive written section of the examination.
+An examination rating process, performed by ACVIM Neurology Diplomates, will be used to establish the pass point for all sections of the examination.